The bulk of the material is from a chapter in my book:

 “You were fine,” he said reassuringly, making me feel more confident as we started on the next lesson.

 Ruth Ormond, my great friend, had her lesson after me that day and was very surprised to see me at the piano instead of Anne.
-We had fun during her lesson, although I don’t think she did much work.
+We had fun during her lesson, although I don’t think we did much work.

 The last pupil for the morning was a blonde Afrikaans girl called Lucille Ackerman.
 She was a year older than me and had an exceptional soprano voice.
 I felt absolutely jealous when he sang proper duets like Only A Rose with her and put his arm round her waist.